 The scope of our work was communicated to you via our Audit Plan document.
 We believe that the audit approach adopted will provide the Audit and Risk Assurance Committee with the required confidence that a thorough and robust audit has been carried out.

-Our audit work is substantially complete and subject to the successful resolution of outstanding matters, we anticipate issuing an unmodified audit opinion on the group's financial statements in line with the agreed timetable.
+Our audit work is complete and we have issued an unmodified audit opinion on the financial statements in line with the agreed timetable.

 Final materiality